swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ### Record and Replay

 A software engineer can record telemetry data of a running RP program and replay that data independently as many times as they wish later [@OCallahan_Jones_Froyd_Huey_Noll_Partush_2017].
 Such a function would allow two things: During debugging, the engineer can rerun a recorded failure scenario without depending on external systems like remote APIs.
-Further, recorded data might be used for regression testing to verify that a modified program still works as expected [@Perez_Nilsson_2017] additionally.
+Further, recorded data might be used for regression testing to verify that a modified program still works as expected [@Perez_Nilsson_2017].

 ### Time Travel Debugging

-Once there is a way to record, store and replay telemetry data, omniscient [@Pothier_Tanter_2009], or "time travel" debugging is a possible next step.
-Software engineers can manually step through recorded data and observe how individual system parts react toward the stimuli.
-Contrary to regular control-flow-oriented debuggers, time travel debuggers can not only step forward but backward in time as well.
-This is because they do not rely on a currently running program.
+Contrary to regular control-flow-oriented debuggers, omniscient [@Pothier_Tanter_2009], or *time travel* debuggers can not only step forward but also backward in time.
+This is because they rely on recorded data rather than a currently running program.
+Once there is a way to record, store and replay debugging data as suggested before, time travel debugging is a possible next step.
+Software engineers can then manually navigate through recorded data and observe how individual system parts react to the stimuli.

 # Conclusion {#sec:conclusion}

 In this paper, we presented a novel RP debugger for RxJS that fully integrates with vscode. *RxJS Debugging for vscode* provides operator log points ready to software engineers' hands and makes manual print statements as debugging utilities obsolete.
 We developed the debugger using a UCD process facilitating UX inspection and validation methods.
 As a result, we discovered and resolved four critical usability issues through a usability test with two participants.
-Furthermore, we refined a previously proposed system architecture [@Banken_Meijer_Gousios_2018] by reusing the CDP connection of vscodes JavaScript debugger for communication.
+Furthermore, the debugger's system architecture reuses the CDP connection of vscode's JavaScript debugger to reduce overall system complexity.

-We recommended two empirical studies to validate the importance of "readiness-to-hand" [@Alabor_Stolze_2020] and the efficiency of the demonstrated debugging utilities for future research.
-Finally, we presented three highlight features from *RxJS Debugging for vscode*' open-source project, including a visualizer for data-flow graphs and plans for sophisticated telemetry data usage.
+We presented an outlook for further research and proposed a field test on how software engineers integrate the proposed RxJS debugger into their daily routine.
+Finally, we highlighted three useful feature extensions to *RxJS Debugging for vscode*.